muhsinata/PythonProjects/README.md

-##### In this repository, there are exercises that I have done during my python learning journey.
+##### In this repository, there are exercises that I have done throughout my journey of learning python.